JSSatchell/HyperSearch/README.md

 Also with the search bar active, `Alt`+`Q` will clear all of the current text so a new search can be started more quickly.

+To pull the URL of the selected item into the edit bar, type `^` and press `Enter`.
+A link index can be specified after the `^` to pull that link's URL into the search bar.

+    ^5

 [^ TOP ^](https://github.com/JSSatchell/HyperSearch#hypersearch)

 ---